mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 In case you use JBDC OCI, enter the following URL:          Jdbc:oracle:oci:@Service_Name

 **Please note that all the settings described in chapter 3.4.3 are deleted in case you update the SSMS.
 Therefore, you must repeat all the above steps.**
+:warning: **Please note that all the settings described in chapter 3.4.3 are deleted in case you update the SSMS.
+Therefore, you must repeat all the above steps.**

 ## SSMS database connection pool settings